-- Candidates can answer dishonestly in order to produce a favorable decision rather than an honest representation of themselves.
+- Candidates can answer dishonestly in order to produce a favorable decision.

-- Because personality is in the field of psychology, the use of these tests can be problematic if the test type is also able to be used to diagnose mental disorders, which are protected under EEOC regulations.
+- Because personality lies in the field of psychology, the use of these tests can be problematic if the test type can also diagnose mental disorders, which are protected under EEOC regulations.

 While these pros and cons apply to all personality tests, we cover some of the more popular types in more detail in other blog posts: